Make these melt-in-mouth pineapple tarts, that are not overly sweet, using just 5 main ingredients.…

 Homemade Pineapple Paste vs Store Bought Pineapple Paste

-It takes a lot of practise to cook homemade pineapple paste to the right consistency, so store bought pineapple paste can be a good choice when you are busy or inexperienced!
-You can look at the ingredients listed on the pineapple paste and try to choose one without coloring and preservatives.
+To cook homemade pineapple paste to the right consistency, it will take a lot of practice to perfect it.
+So store bought pineapple paste can be a good choice too!
+You can look at the ingredients listed on the pineapple paste and try to choose one without coloring and preservatives, if you are concerned with that.

-If you are making homemade pineapple paste, choose the Morris pineapple for best taste!
+If you choose to make homemade pineapple paste, choose the Morris pineapple for best taste!
 Smell the bottom of the pineapple.
 Ripe ones will have a pleasantly sweet pineapple scent.
 I like to have a 50-50 mix of ripe and slightly unripe pineapples.

 You’ll need to cook down the pineapple paste – if too watery, the pineapple tarts can turn moldy quickly; if too dry, the pineapple paste, placed on the open tarts, may have a layer of dry “skin” around it as it gets baked in the oven.
 It will then be a little too dry, and tastes really chewy, sticking to your teeth, which won’t taste as nice as the well-cooked jam.